Analysis | Trump is reinforcing all of his coronavirus problems, all at once

-Over the last few days, Trump has offered what amounts to remarkable and dumbfounding double-down on his coronavirus messaging: downplaying it, having his doctors hide information, taking a joyride that could endanger the people riding in the car with him, demonstrably removing his mask upon returning to the White House, and sending a series of tweets urging people not to be “afraid” of the virus and rekindling his long-abandoned comparisons to the flu.
+Over the past few days, Trump has offered what amounts to remarkable and dumbfounding double-down on his coronavirus messaging: downplaying it, having his doctors hide information, taking a joyride that could endanger the people riding in the car with him, demonstrably removing his mask upon returning to the White House, and sending a series of tweets urging people not to be “afraid” of the virus and rekindling his long-abandoned comparisons to the flu.

 The thing is, though: None if it was working before.
 And there’s precious little reason to believe it will now.